Algoma Public Health

 Flu season typically runs from late fall to early spring.

-The flu shot is recommended for everyone 6 months old and older.
+The flu shot is recommended for everyone 6 months of age and older.
 It is:

 Influenza (commonly known as "the flu") is a serious, acute respiratory illness that is caused by a virus.
 People who get influenza may have a fever, chills, cough, runny eyes, stuffy nose, sore throat, headache, muscle aches, extreme weakness, and fatigue.
 A cough and fatigue can persist for several weeks, making the return to full personal and work activities difficult.